-While I realize some credit card companies may charge you higher rates than others, it doesn’t mean you should restrict payment options for your customers.
+While we realize some credit card companies may charge you higher rates than others, it doesn’t mean you should restrict payment options for your customers.

 Try to accommodate as many people as possible.

-While I’m not suggesting you need to accept cryptocurrency like Bitcoin, you should be accepting every major credit card, e.g.:
+While we’re not suggesting you need to accept cryptocurrency like Bitcoin, you should be accepting every major credit card, e.g.: